shravani-adep/Data-Cleaning-with-Pandas/README.md

 This project demonstrates a complete data cleaning workflow using Python and Pandas on a real-world Data Analyst job dataset.

-The objective was to transform raw, inconsistent, and incomplete data into a clean and analysis-ready dataset suitable for Exploratory Data Analysis (EDA), Machine Learning, and Business Intelligence applications.
+The objective was to transform raw, inconsistent, and incomplete data into a clean and analysis-ready dataset suitable for SQL quering ,Exploratory Data Analysis (EDA), Machine Learning, and Business Intelligence applications.